-Mohawk hairstyles are quickly becoming a mainstream trend in men’s fashion and there are many more variations and styles flooding into men’s fashion.
+Mohawk haircut has quickly become a mainstream trend in men’s fashion and there are many more variations and styles flooding into men’s fashion.
 The versatile hairstyle exists in numerous different variations that allow people to express themselves in different ways.
-Herein are fairly common examples of the outlandish mohawk hairstyles for men.
+Herein are fairly common examples of the outlandish mohawk haircuts for men.

 Getting more volume at the top while keeping the sides sharply faded is and will always remain the best way to wear a stylish Mohawk hairdo.
 You can achieve the voluminous afro by using a blowout but leaving some slight curls.
 Sleek fades and sharp cuts should accentuate the look and give it some crisp definition.

 In a Mohawk hairdo, the faded sides always present themselves as the perfect canvas on which to infuse some art into the hairdo.
 In this example, bold star patterns have been used to make the look incredibly unique.
 The top can be left frizzy, tousled and with a bit of volume for that rugged appeal.